akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 }
 {% endhighlight %}

-Full `TreeLayoutBuilderReingold` listing is a bit on the longish side, and is not shown here for practical purposes.
-For anyone curious to see how the above concepts are implemented, it lives [here](https://github.com/akpw/VisualBinaryTrees/blob/master/VisualBinaryTrees.playground/Sources/TreeDrawing/Layout/Builders/TreeLayoutBuilderReingold.swift) and should have enough comments for all key parts of the implementation.
+As full `TreeLayoutBuilderReingold` struct listing is a bit on the longish side, and is not shown here for practical purposes.
+For anyone curious to see how all of the above concepts are implemented, the code lives [here](https://github.com/akpw/VisualBinaryTrees/blob/master/VisualBinaryTrees.playground/Sources/TreeDrawing/Layout/Builders/TreeLayoutBuilderReingold.swift) and should have enough comments for the key parts of the algorithm.

-There is a also more detailed description of the Reingold's et al. algorithms in a great paper of C. Buchheim, M. J Unger, and S. Leipert[^4].
-Among other things, that paper also takes tree drawing to yet another level via describing an efficient, O(n) algorithm of drawing arbitrary N-ary trees.
+There is a also very detailed description of the Reingold's et al. algorithm in a great paper of C. Buchheim, M. J Unger, and S. Leipert[^4].
+Among other things, that paper by itself takes the art of tree drawing to yet another level via describing an efficient, O(n) algorithm of laying out arbitrary N-ary trees.

-Another valuable resource on the subject is a Python magazine article by Bill Mill[^5], which is also available online.[^6] In addition to going through the  concepts, Bill is also providing lots of Python code samples that help understand things from the perspective of a pragmatic developer.
+Another valuable resource on the subject is a Python magazine article by Bill Mill[^5], which is also available online.[^6] In addition to going through the concepts, Bill is providing lots of Python code samples that help understand things from the perspective of a pragmatic developer.

 ***Conclusion***

 This was the final part of the of the series on visualizing binary trees with Swift 3.

-At that point, you should be fully up-to-date on how to use [the playground](https://github.com/akpw/VisualBinaryTrees) with your own tree implementations as well as customizing the tree drawings with your own preset configurations and changing the architectural components for specific needs of your project.
+At that point, you should be familiar with using the [the playground](https://github.com/akpw/VisualBinaryTrees) with your own tree implementations, as well as with customizing the tree drawings with your own preset configurations and changing the architectural components for specific needs of your project.

 * * *
 [^1]: [Knuth, D.E.
 Acta Informatica (1971) 1: `Optimum binary search trees`](http://rd.springer.com/article/10.1007/BF00264289)